 Specialist Experience and Skills

-My specialist experience working with students with Autism: During my teaching career to date, I have developed extensive skills working with students with Autism.
+My specialist experience working with students with Autism: During my teaching career to date I have developed extensive skills working with students with Autism.
 This has ranged from providing specialist support in a formal classroom environment to leading and running a complete home-school environment.
-I have worked with students to develop their social interaction using social stories programmes.
+I have worked with students to develop their social interaction using social stories programmes and co-ordinated with ABA therapists to ensure our academic learning has been complemented by ABA behavioural techniques.
 My teaching experience has allowed me to develop clear communication techniques and this forms the basis of good relationships with my students.
 During a particular home school assignment, I enabled my student to access the curriculum using a range of kinaesthetic learning tools and we worked on building confidence with new ideas whilst reviewing regularly past work.
 I have used PECs with students to assist their understanding of the world around them and also ensure we use a range of regular established routines to help comprehension of social and academic skills.
 I ensure my lessons with students are paced correctly to reflect the needs of the learner and enjoy using a range of different tools such as ICT and practical hands on examples of abstract concepts to support my students with Autism.

 My skills and experience working with students to develop their independence: My sessions are designed to promote independence in my learners.
 I make use of research based activities to ensure from the start students are investigating the topics we study and experience the process of learning from questioning to investigation.
 I model to my students how to plan out a schedule using visual tools such as a wall calendar and visual timetable.
 Giving a student ownership of their learning from a young age and developing their curiosity with interactive lessons ensures my pupils are keen to learn and know how to challenge themselves.
 I use a reward system to encourage independence in daily tasks for younger learners so they are in charge of their learning resources and know how to support the organisation of the classroom environment.
 Celebrating success in both academic and everyday achievement allows my students to become independent learners and individuals.